Published January 14, 2022

 IRS-certified accounting students from the School of Management will once again provide free tax preparation services to individuals and families with annual income below $57,000.

-By IRS estimates, the free service can save taxpayers between $100 and $300 in preparation fees.
-It can be especially valuable to low-income tax filers by helping them apply for earned income-tax credits that can provide a needed boost in annual income.
-The tax credits, which can reduce or completely eliminate income taxes by refunding taxes already withheld from wages, can mean as much as $5,028 for a family with two children.
+This service is especially valuable to low-income tax filers by helping them apply for earned income tax credits that can provide a needed boost in annual income.
+These tax credits can reduce or eliminate income taxes by refunding taxes already withheld from wages.

 Area residents and students are encouraged to take advantage of this tax preparation opportunity, which, by IRS estimates, can save taxpayers anywhere from $100 to $300 in preparation fees.

 Free tax preparation will be offered from 9:30 a.m. to 4:30 p.m.
 New this year, to ensure the health and safety of preparers and clients, walk-in clients cannot be accommodated.
 All tax services will be by appointment only.

 The schedule for sessions, which will be held on the South Campus:

 To schedule an appointment and view a list of what to bring, COVID safety guidelines, maps, directions and frequently asked questions, visit the tax prep services website.